 - Apply the sunscreen at home: Why?
-Because when Baby sees a body of water, or the kids happily swimming in it, your chances of getting her to stay still long enough to put sunscreen on her go way down.
+Because when Baby sees a body of water, or the kids happily swimming in it, your chances of getting him to stay still long enough to put sunscreen on him go way down.

 Best of luck to you!